Monthly newsletter: Read the latest issue

 Exploring critical ethical issues in health-care, such as stem cell research, genetic engineering, end-of-life care, health care equity and public policy

-The KCUMB Department of Bioethics faculty are highly qualified, experienced and accessible to students.
+The KCU Department of Bioethics faculty are highly qualified, experienced and accessible to students.
 Students receive a broad orientation to the interdisciplinary field of bioethics, including both philosophical and religious ethics, as well as contributions from the social sciences and medicine.
 The program prepares students to deal with critical ethical issues, such as stem-cell research, genetic engineering, end-of-life care, health-care equity and public policy, the globalization of medicine, and the relationship between environmental quality and human health.

 These are miraculous times in health care.
 Hospitals throughout the nation are at the cutting edge of medical sophistication.
 Advances in science and technology have produced life-saving capabilities that could not be envisioned a generation ago.